namidaco/namida/README.md

 A Beautiful and Feature-rich Music & Video Player, Built in Flutter

 # 🎉 Features
-Everything you might expect from a music player, in addition to the following.
+- Everything you might expect from a music player, in addition to the following:
 ## Library & Indexing
 - Powerful Indexer & Tag Editor, powered by @jaudiotagger.
 - Artists and Genres Separators.